flipdishbytes/api-client-java/docs/EventsApi.md

 <a name="getOrderEvents"></a>
 # **getOrderEvents**
-> RestApiEventSearchPaginationResult getOrderEvents(orderId, limit, page, start, end, name)
+> RestApiEventSearchPaginationResult getOrderEvents(orderId, limit, page, start, end, orderId2, storeId, storeGroupId, userId, userEmail, userName, voucherCode, eventType, flipdishEventId)

 Get order events  For technical reasons, the number of records returned is limited to 100.